windbase/windbase/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request.
+Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.

 ## License